ansible-collections/Datadog/README.md

 ## Installation

-Before using this collection, you need to install it with the Ansible Galaxy command-line tool:
+Before using this collection, install it with the Ansible Galaxy command-line tool:

 ```
 ansible-galaxy collection install datadog.dd
 ```

-You can also include it in a requirements.yml file and install it with ansible-galaxy collection install -r requirements.yml, using the format:
+Alternatively, include it in a `requirements.yml` file and install it with `ansible-galaxy collection install -r requirements.yml`.
+Include the following in `requirments.yml`:

 ```yaml